The legendary land of Bhutan was first settled in the ninth century by wandering migrants from the Tibet region of China.

 Although invaders were kept at bay, civil unrest grew following the death of Namgyal - whose passing was kept a closely guarded secret for 54 years.

 Despite an attempt at a peace treaty between the two forces, small battles ultimately flared into the Duar War in 1864.
-Unfortunately, Bhutan lost against the British
+Unfortunately, Bhutan lost against the British, and the Bengal Duars were ceded to the United Kingdom.

 Internal struggles persisted through the late 1800s, leading to the rise of Tongsa governor, Ugyen Wangchuck, who conquered his political enemies and united Bhutan.